Click the sections below to view frequently asked questions.

 If you die before you begin to receive benefits, your beneficiary(ies) will be entitled to the full current value of your benefit accumulation.
 There are certain rules and restrictions about choosing a beneficiary(ies) other than a spouse.

-Instructions to enroll in either vendor (TIAA-CREF or Fidelity Investments) may be found here.
+Instructions to enroll in TIAA-CREF may be found here.

 How do I view, update, or enroll in my retirement benefits?